dashpay/platform/README.md

 building an app on the Dash Platform - message us on the [Devs Discord](https://chat.dashdevs.org/)!

+<h2 style="text-align:left;color:orange">Note: Dash Platform is currently available on the Dash Testnet only</h2>

 ## Intro

 This is a multi-package repository - sometimes also known as monorepository -